ViktorThrelkeld/Beer-Tracks/doc/user_stories.md

   Acceptance Criteria:
   *I can create a data entry.
-  *I cannot make an entry without all fields correctly filled in.
+  *I cannot make an entry without all fields filled in.
 </pre>
 ***